-ETC Media Online offers a wide range of variety information to all major sporting and TV events as well as provides live sports of Soccer, NBA, NFL, NHL, Tennis, Golf, Boxing, Racing, TV events and news for free for you.
+ETC Media Online offers a wide range of variety information to all major sporting and TV events as well as provides live sports of Soccer, NBA, NFL, NHL, Tennis, Golf, Boxing, Racing, TV events and news for you.

 On a cricket field, cricket is a bat and ball game played between two teams and eleven players each with a target at each end called the wicket at the center of which is a rectangular 22 yard long generally 20 meters pitch where a set of three wooden stumps upon which two bails sit.
 The innings is called each phase of play during which one team bats, as many runs as possible for attempting to score, whilst their opponents team bowl and field and attempting to minimize scored the number of runs.
 The teams usually swap roles for the next innings when each innings ends.
 Depending on the type of match, the teams each bat for one or two innings.
 Including any extras gained, the winning team is the one that scores the most runs.